Backcountry huts restored to warm Nordic skiers

 Instead, a restoration will ensure cabins like the Hallelujah Hut ” formerly known as the Retort House ” will be around for generations to come.

-Revett married Mary Griffin in 1898, then designed and had built an elegant estate for her he named Swan’s Nest that still stands today.
+Revett married Mary Griffin in 1898, then designed and had built an elegant estate for her he named Swan’s Nest that was completed that year.
+The house still stands today and is for sale for $2.7 million.

 Less than 30 feet from the manor stood the Retort House, where Revett’s workers brought gold from the dredge boats, melted it in a furnace and created gold bars to be shipped to the city.

-A second cabin that underwent restoration at the Breckenridge Nordic Center is Josie’s cabin, located at the toe of Cucumber Gulch on the Blue Loop.
+A second cabin undergoing restoration at the Breckenridge Nordic Center is Josie’s cabin, located at the toe of Cucumber Gulch on the Blue Loop.

 Harris supervised the work on Josie’s, which included installing a new roof and replacing the bottom four logs on all sides that were rotting or, in Harris’ words, “turning to dust.”